jjggu97/New-one/README.md

 ### How to use

-1. Run the script, and you'll be prompted to type rock, scissor, or paper.

-2. The script will compare your choice with the computer's choice and display the result.
+1. Clone or Download repository.

+2. Open rock_scissor_paper.py, and compile script.

+3. When script prompted, Enter rock, paper or scissor.

 ## rock_scissor_paper_simulation.py

 This script simulates the outcome of the rock, scissor, paper game and visualizes the win probability using a pie chart.